Gifting Shares Guide for UK Startups and Companies

 It is recommended that you do a confirmation statement right away in case you open a banking account or contracting with a person outside of the contract.
 You should also inform Companies House of any changes within the period of 28 days after the transfer using specific forms, commonly designated the PSC01-09.

-If you enjoyed reading this article about gifting shares, you should read these as well:
+If you enjoyed reading this article on gifting shares, you should check out this one about startup failure.